DavidShenkerman/DavidShenkerman.github.io/_posts/2024-06-02-Week-3-Angstrom-and-L3ak.md

 Upon running the script, we get the flag: `actf{committed_to_the_least_significant_bit}`.

-I liked this introduction to rev. Obviously it gets much, much harder than this, but this is quite the cool start.
+I liked this introduction to rev. Obviously it gets much, much harder than this, but this is quite a cool start.

-There were defitely some great challenges this week - Angstrom is a consistently great competition, and L3ak was quite cool too.
+There were definitely some great challenges this week - Angstrom is a consistently great competition, and L3ak was quite interesting as well.
 Next week will probably be quite similar in that I will focus mostly on web, while trying out a rev challenge or two.